Where can I obtain a list of my advisees?

 If a student is experiencing academic difficulty in a course, there are many support services available to them.
-We suggest that the student take the following steps:
+We suggest the following steps:

-Start with the student’s instructor.
+- Have the student start with their instructor.
 He or she can help the student find ways to improve his or her understanding and academic performance in the course.

-Encourage the student to work with a tutor in one of the Learning Centers.
-Free tutorial assistance is offered in the following learning centers that are generally open between 40 to 50 hours per week including days, evenings and weekends throughout the academic year.
+- Encourage the student to work with a tutor in one of the Learning Centers, if applicable: http://www.bentley.edu/offices/academic-services/academic-support-services Free tutorial assistance is offered in the following learning centers that are generally open between 40 to 50 hours per week including days, evenings and weekends throughout the academic year.

-A first year student whose overall GPA is less than 1.9 or a sophomore, junior or senior whose overall GPA is less than 2.0 is placed on academic probation.
+A first year student whose overall GPA is less than 1.9 or a second, third, or fourth year whose overall GPA is less than 2.0 is placed on academic probation.
 In addition, first-semester first year students or transfers whose GPA is below 1.7 are reviewed by the Academic Performance Committee.